nationalarchives/tna-design-toolkit/components/README.md

 # Components
-Components are reusable parts of the user interface that have been made to support a variety of applications.
+Components are ready-made interface elements that can be used in different patterns and layouts.
+They are part of our visual language and are intended to be used unchanged for a consistent user experience.

-Individual components can be used in multiple different patterns and contexts.
+These components extend those used across Government in the GOV.UK design system.
+As our components mature, we will look to contribute them to the GOV.UK system so they can be used more widely.